academe/omnipay-datatrans/README.md

 * virtualCardno
 * uppStartTarget
 * uppReturnTarget
-* uppTermsLink An external link to the merchant’s terms and conditions.
-Will be
+* uppTermsLink An external link to the merchant’s terms and conditions
 * uppDiscountAmount
 * mode
-* Customer name and address details
+* Customer name and address details (this varies across payment methods)
 * Basket details

 ### Functionality

 * Additional parameters and results for different payment PAYMENT_METHOD_s
-* Secure 3D support where applicable
 * Capture of customer address when using PayPal
 * Authorize and purchase on previous payments
-* Authorize and purchase on card token (subscriptions)
 * Support lightbox mode (iframe)
 * Support inline mode (JavaScript)